slock83/forkyz/README.md

 Play crosswords!
 Full board view, clue list view, make notes about clues, anagram helper.

-Support for block and bar puzzles.
+Support for block, bar, and acrostic puzzles.
 Puzzles don't have to be across/down.
 E.g. rows gardens and marching bands are supported in JPZ and IPuz.

 ## Screenshots